chromaway/ngcccbase/README.md

 (included) [pycoin](https://github.com/richardkiss/pycoin)  is used to work with transactions.
 (Particularly, sign them.)

-(not included) [python-bitcoinrpc](https://github.com/jgarzik/python-bitcoinrpc) is used to connect to local bitcoind.
+(included) [python-bitcoinrpc](https://github.com/jgarzik/python-bitcoinlib) is used to connect to local bitcoind.

 Contributors
 ------------